BrokenLinc/single-saberize/README.md

 ##### Setup
 - Check out the project folder beside a `CustomSongs` folder.
-    - _For example, I have a `CustomSongs` folder with a few test songs beside my `single-saberizer` working directory._
+    - _For example, I have a `CustomSongs` folder with a few test songs beside my `single-saberize` working directory._
 - Run `yarn` to install dependencies.

 ##### Development
-- Make any edits to `single-saberizer.js`.
+- Make any edits to `single-saberize.js`.
 - Run `yarn test` to process the songs.

 ##### Publishing